html2rss/html2rss/README.md

 | `ttl`     | optional | Integer | time to live in minutes |
 | `headers` | optional | Object  | See notes below.        |

-### The `selectors` object
+### The `selectors`

-You must provide an `items` selector object which returns items.
+You must provide an `items` selector object which contains the CSS selector which is used to return the items.

 To build a
 [valid RSS 2.0 item](http://www.rssboard.org/rss-profile#element-channel-item)
 each item has to have at least a `title` or a `description`.

-Your `selectors` object can contain arbitrary selector objects, but only these will make it into the feed in their tag:
+Your `selectors` hash can contain arbitrary selector attributes, but only these will make it into the RSS feed:

 | RSS 2.0 tag   | html2rss selector name | remark                              |
 | ------------- | ---------------------- | ----------------------------------- |